 WordPress can also help you recover content if you lose your internet connection …

-(Recover content if you lose your internet connection)
+(WordPress can help you recover content if you lose your internet connection)

-Another improvement made after v.
+Another improvement made after WP v.
 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

-The new revision system now includes a new option to the Post/Page Publish box called Revisions.
-This automatically calculates how many revisions you have made.
-Click ’Browse’ to quickly access the ‘Compare Revisions’ page …
+The new revision system included a new option to the Page/Post Publish box called Revisions, which allows you to know at a glance how many revisions you have made.
+Click ’Browse’ to quickly bring up the ‘Revisions’ page …

-How To Compare Revisions – Revision Slider
+How To Compare Revisions

 (The more revisions, the longer the slider)

 Revisions created by making changes to content and updating your page or post display in the revision slider in black, along with the save interval, time, and date of the post/page revision …